reidbuzby/golfStats/README.md

+# College Golf Stats

+This project is a React application for handling personal and team golf statistics.
+Current version is deployed on: https://desktop-golf.herokuapp.com/

 # Project Skeleton Top-level

 This repository combines the client and server into a single repository that can be co-developed, tested and ultimately deployed to Heroku.